Stratford square logo with solo white S on red.FESTIVAL

 FESTIVAL FACT

-Because actors are often cast in more than one show, actors change their look with realistic-looking fake moustaches, beards and sideburns — made from yak hair.
-Yes, yak hair.
+Because actors are often cast in more than one show, actors change their look with realistic-looking fake moustaches, beards and sideburns, often made from yak hair.

 Photo to the right: Wigs and facial hair are used in almost every production at Stratford Festival.
 (Erin Samuell/Stratford Festival)